Texas is filled with towns bearing odd names, ranging from Dimple

 First Methodist Church, for help.

 they didn’t want to live in a town named for a man who didn’t believe

-procrastinated, he established the Citizens Bank on his
+procrastinated, he established the Citizens Bank on his own in 1913.

 several years during a Democratic administration in Washington.

 Page’s wife Nannie, however, saved the day.

 She gave birth to female quadruplets--reportedly the first born

 in the U.S.

 Learning of the history-making quads, President Cleveland decided

 that E.T.
 Page could remain a postmaster, regardless of his political

 Redwater also found itself famous because of the quads.
 Every time